 John Landis (Schlock), Eliza Garrett (Mindy Binerman), Saul Kahan (Detective Sergeant Wino), Joseph Piantadosi (Ivan), Eric Allison (Joe Putzman), Charles Villiers (Cal), Enrica Blankey (Mrs Binerman), E.G. Harty (Professor Shirley Shlibovitz), Gene Fox (Billy), Susan Weiser (Betty), Jonathan A. Flint (Bobby), Amy Schireson (Barbara), Ian Kranitz (Piano Player), John Chambers (National Guard Captain)

 Schlock was the first film made by John Landis.
-Landis was twenty-two at the time and had been working as a mail boy at 20th Century Fox, before obtaining a job as an assistant director on Kelly’s Heroes (1970).
+Landis was 22 at the time and had been working as a mailboy at 20th Century Fox, before obtaining a job as an assistant director on Kelly’s Heroes (1970).
 He took similar low rung jobs for a number of years, before persuading family and friends to help out and raise a $60,000 budget to make Schlock.
 The film was picked up by distributor Jack H. Harris but was not a widespread success.

 It took Landis several years before he was able to net another directorial assignment with the wacky comedy anthology Kentucky Fried Movie (1977).
 Landis then had a string of hits with the original frat rat comedy National Lampoon’s Animal House (1978), the cult The Blues Brothers (1980) and the influential horror comedy An American Werewolf in London (1981).
 Landis’s run of success came apart with the manslaughter charges laid against him over the fatal accident on the set of his segment of Twilight Zone – The Movie (1983).
 Even though he was eventually acquitted of the charges, the rising star he had in the early 80s was never quite the same again.
 He has subsequently made a string of amiable but safe comedies with the likes of Trading Places (1983), Into the Night (1985), Three Amigos (1986), Coming to America (1988) and Oscar (1991), before ending the decade on indifferent fare like Beverly Hills Cop III (1994) and Blues Brothers 2000 (1998).
 Landis has petered out as a directorial force since the late 1990s, having only made a single film since 1998 with Burke & Hare (2010), which went to dvd in most places.
 (See below for John Landis’s other genre works).

 With Schlock, John Landis has set out to parody the revived caveman premise of films like Dinosaurus!
 (1960), Eegah (1962) and Trog (1970).
+(For a more detailed listing see Films About Prehistoric Revival).
 As such, it was one of the first genre parodies that were just starting to gain life around this time with efforts like Flesh Gordon (1974), The Phantom of the Paradise (1974), Young Frankenstein (1974) and The Rocky Horror Picture Show (1975).
 Landis’s films are often playful and spend a great deal of time in-referencing his favourite films – in the anthropological speculation about the Schlockthropus, Landis manages to namedrop King Kong, Godzilla and a scientist named Dr Heywood Floyd – the name of the character who travels to The Moon in 2001: A Space Odyssey (1968).